 Drugs such as crystal meth and cocaine do not mimic neurotransmitters but force the brain to release neurotransmitters which are naturally produced.
 This typically means dopamine.
 These drugs then prevent the brain re-uptaking dopamine forcing the user to feel immensely uncomfortable.
 The user must continue to use these drugs in order to function normally since the brain does not produce enough dopamine without them.
 Dopamine metabolism is wholly compromised by drug use.
 A prolonged detox is in order to kick-start the brain’s natural production of dopamine.
 The brain’s reward system is in a continuous flux of over- and under-stimulation.
 Long term users see a reduction in the number of dopamine receptors in the brain.
 Users thus feel depressed and attempt to increase drug use to feel ‘normal’ again.

 How to recover from this illness

 Recovery is most effective when addicts move into a residential rehab clinic for the duration of their treatment.
-Detoxification is carried out safety since patients receive round-the-clock medical observation.
+Detoxification is carried out safety since clients receive round-the-clock medical observation.
 Abstinence is key for progression.
 After a week or two the brain once again starts to produce dopamine without relying on drugs.
-Once detoxification concludes patients are subject to therapy and counselling sessions.
+Once detoxification concludes clients are subject to therapy and counselling sessions.
 This ensures the psychological component of addiction is treated as well as physical withdrawal symptoms.